The dimension of the feasible region of pattern densities: Introduction

-In the case of permutations, the dimension of the feasible region turns out to be (somewhat unexpectedly) linked to Lyndon words, which appear in various contexts in algebra, combinatorics and computer science.
-We say that a permutation is Lyndon if the word formed by its indecomposable blocks is Lyndon (a formal definition is given in Subsection~\ref{subsec:lyndon}).
-Let $\PP_k$ be the set of all permutations of size at most $k$, let $\PP^I_k$ be the set of all non-trivial indecomposable permutations of size at most $k$, and let $\PP^L_k$ be the set of all non-trivial Lyndon permutations of size at most $k$.
-Glebov et al.~\cite{GleHKKKL17} showed that for every $k\in\NN$, there exist $x_0\in [0,1]^{\PP^I_k}$ and $\varepsilon>0$ such that for every $x\in B_{\varepsilon}(x_0)\subseteq [0,1]^{\PP^I_k}$ there exists a permuton $\Pi$ such that $d(\sigma,\Pi)_{\sigma\in\PP^I_k}=x$, i.e., the densities of indecomposable permutations are independent.
-Our main result (Theorem~\ref{thm:lower}) asserts that the same is true for the set $\PP^L_k$ of Lyndon permutations, which is a superset of $\PP^I_k$.
+Indecomposable permutations, i.e., permutations that cannot be expressed as the direct sum of two permutations, play the role of connected graphs in the realm of permutations, and it is plausible to assume that the dimension would be equal to the number of indecomposable permutations.
+Let $\PP_k$ be the set of all permutations of size at most $k$, and let $\PP^I_k$ be the set of all non-trivial indecomposable permutations of size at most $k$.
+Glebov et al.~\cite{GleHKKKL17} showed that for every $k\in\NN$, there exist $x_0\in [0,1]^{\PP^I_k}$ and $\varepsilon>0$ such that for every $x\in B_{\varepsilon}(x_0)\subseteq [0,1]^{\PP^I_k}$ there exists a permuton $\Pi$ such that $d(\sigma,\Pi)_{\sigma\in\PP^I_k}=x$, i.e., the densities of indecomposable permutations are independent in the analogy to the graph case covered by Theorem~\ref{thm:graph}.
+However, the bound is not tight already for $3$-point patterns: the dimension is five although there are only four non-trivial indecomposable permutations of size at most three.

+Borga and the last author~\cite{BorP20,BorP23} studied the dimension of the feasible region of densities of patterns of size at most $k$ and observed, utilizing a result of Vargas~\cite{Var14}, a link between the dimension and Lyndon permutations.
+We say that a permutation is Lyndon if the word formed by its indecomposable blocks is Lyndon (a formal definition is given in Subsection~\ref{subsec:lyndon}), and use $\PP^L_k$ for the set of all non-trivial Lyndon permutations of size at most $k$.
+In particular, they noted that the dimension of the region of feasible pattern densities is at most the number of non-trivial Lyndon permutations~\cite{BorP20}, and conjectured~\cite[Conjecture 1.3]{BorP20} that this bound is tight.
+We combine methods from algebra and combinatorics to prove this conjecture; note that the set $\PP^L_k$ of non-trivial Lyndon permutations is a superset of $\PP^I_k$ of non-trivial indecomposable permutations.

 \begin{theorem} For every integer $k\ge 2$, there exists $x_0\in [0,1]^{\PP^L_k}$ and $\varepsilon>0$ such that for every $x\in B_\varepsilon(x_0)\subseteq [0,1]^{\PP^L_k}$ there exists a permuton $\Pi$ such that